kivraj/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 ## 5 Tips: What To Evaluate

 1. Efficiency - how long does user take to achieve text (Expert)
-2. Accuracy - how many users does users commit while executing a task (Expert)
+2. Accuracy - how many errors does users commit while executing a task (Expert)
 3. Learnability - How long does user take to reach expertise
 4. Memorability - users abiility to use interface over time
 5. Satisfaction - Cognitive load, how many actually download the app?